“The use of my app is completely safe. It certainly falls into the lowest risk category.”– MDR probably sees it differently.

 The intended purpose determines whether your app should be classified as a medical device at all.
 Only if this is the case, you can deal with the risk classification.
 Article 2 (1) of the MDR clearly defines which products are to be classified as medical devices.
 For example, an app for analyzing cardiac performance can either be intended as a fitness tracker or support a cardiologist in diagnostics.
 Only in the second case is the app considered a medical device.

 As a manufacturer, you decide yourself what purpose your software has.
 You want to know whether your software is a medical device?
-Then you will receive in our guide for a more detailed overview: to the guide.
+Then you will receive a more precise overview in our guide.

 MDR risk classification: briefly and concisely

-The quintessence of the MDR classification rules in a nutshell:
+The bottom line of the MDR classification rules in a nutshell: The MDR differentiates between 4 risk classes: I, IIa, IIb III

 The MDCG guidance document provides a particularly helpful supplement to this guide.